 All foster dogs should be fed a diet of dry dog food, unless otherwise specified by the foster coordinator.
 Feed your foster dog twice daily; the amount will be based on the age and weight of your foster dog.
-Make sure the dog always has access to fresh, clean water.
+Ask when picking up your foster as to the amount to feed.
+Make sure the dog always has access to fresh, clean water and clean both food and water bowls daily.

-You can give your foster dog treats of any kind (unless he/she has known allergies, of course); giving treats helps you and your foster dog to bond with each other.
-Most dogs like to chew on things, so try rawhide chews, Greenies, antlers, Nylabones or Dentabones.
+You can give your foster dog limited treats (unless he/she has known allergies, of course.)
+Giving treats helps you and your foster dog to bond with each other.
+Most dogs like to chew on things, so try Greenies, antlers, Nylabones or Dentalbones.
+Please do not give your foster dog rawhide of any kind.
+This can be dangerous if a dog swallows a piece.
 Keep in mind, though, that not all dogs like to share, so only give these treats when your foster dog is confined to his/her own area.

-Daily routine
+Daily Routine

-When you first take your foster dog home, take care not to overwhelm her with too many new experiences all at once.
+When you first take your foster dog home, take care not to overwhelm them with too many new experiences all at once.
 Sometimes, too much stimulation can cause a dog to behave unexpectedly toward a person or animal, which is why it's a good idea to keep introductions to a minimum during the first couple of weeks after you bring your foster dog home.
 It's also important to establish a daily routine of regularly scheduled feedings, potty breaks and walk times.
 Dogs take comfort in having a routine they can count on.
 Also, on a daily basis, be aware of your foster dog's appetite and energy level.
 If she's not eating well or seems listless, something may be wrong medically.
+Please contact Cortez Rescue and Outreach immediately if you suspect your foster dog is ill or not eating well.